Introduction

 While much of this article will focus on the various aspects and significance of domestic and international commercial arbitration, such as the IBM-Fujitsu case, there are important reasons for considering the use of arbitration in other areas of life.
 Arbitration can be, and has been resorted to, in many other types of situations involving community, club, or congregational disputes, patient complaints against hospitals or doctors, in divorce proceedings, and in attorney-client disputes.
 Arbitration has been widely used in resolving labour disputes, as well as in settling consumer complaints against retail businesses.
 Currently in Japan, arbitration is sometimes used to determine the amount of restitution a criminal owes to his or her victim.
 With a little imagination arbitration can be applied to almost any facet of life.
 Two examples will suffice to demonstrate.

 The first is found in Jerold Auerbaclis book, Justice Without Law?, and describes the effects of an arbitral case in Puritan New England in the early 1640s.
-The dispute involved the amount to be paid by a Mrs. Hibbens, “wife of a prominent Boston resident,” and Mr. Crabtree, who provided carpentry services in her house.
-When neither of the two could agree on how much Crabtree was due, Mr. Hibbens suggested arbitration.
+The dispute involved the amount to be paid by a Mrs Hibbens, “wife of a prominent Boston resident”, and Mr Crabtree, who provided carpentry services in her house.
+When neither of the two could agree on how much Crabtree was due, Mr Hibbens suggested arbitration.
 He “chose one carpenter and Crabtree another.
-The arbitrators set a revised fee, but Mrs. Hibbens remained obdurate.”
+The arbitrators set a revised fee, but Mrs Hibbens remained obdurate”.
 She not only found Crabtree’s work unsatisfactory, but cast aspersions on the skills of the two arbitrators, “which diminished their reputation in the community.
 Church elders approached Mrs. Hibbens, but she remained unmollified.
-After another arbitration attempt failed, the dispute moved into the First Church of Boston, where Reverend Cotton presided.”
+After another arbitration attempt failed, the dispute moved into the First Church of Boston, where Reverend Cotton presided”.

-The focus of the dispute now shifted “from a disagreement over wages to the stubborn recalcitrance of a church member who did not respect communal fellowship.”
-Not only did Mrs. Hibbens gossip behind the backs of the carpenter-arbitrators, she refused to confront them face-to-face, in a “church way,” as required by congregational rules.
-Ultimately, Mrs. Hibbens’ behaviour was judged by the entire church membership, “in a process designed to reassert harmony and consensus.”
+The focus of the dispute now shifted “from a disagreement over wages to the stubborn recalcitrance of a church member who did not respect communal fellowship”.
+Not only did Mrs Hibbens gossip behind the backs of the carpenter-arbitrators, she refused to confront them face-to-face, in a “church way”, as required by congregational rules.
+Ultimately, Mrs Hibbens’ behaviour was judged by the entire church membership, “in a process designed to reassert harmony and consensus”.
 As Auerbach pointed out:

 Congregants were free to offer information, opinion, and admonition, but the purpose of individual participation was to encourage a collective congregational judgment, which would isolate offenders, restore them to congregational fellowship, and thereby strengthen communal values.
 The sanctions of admonition and excommunication were sufficient for this purpose.
 The church could neither arrest a wrongdoer nor seize his property, but the danger of expulsion, where church and community were virtually co-extensive, loomed ominously. [p.24]

-This was Mrs. Hibbens’ fate.
-She was excommunicated by a vote of the church membership, pronounced “a leprous and unclean person,” and deprived of “the enjoyment of all those blessed privileges and ordinances which God hath entrusted his Church withal, which [she had] so long abused.”
+This was Mrs Hibbens’ fate.
+She was excommunicated by a vote of the church membership, pronounced “a leprous and unclean person”, and deprived of “the enjoyment of all those blessed privileges and ordinances which God hath entrusted his Church withal, which [she had] so long abused”.

 How many Americans know that George Washington placed an arbitration clause in his Last Will and Testament in 1799?
 Washington hoped that no conflicts would arise concerning the testamentary disposition of his property.
 However, he provided that “all disputes (if unhappily any should arise) shall be decided by three impartial and intelligent men, known for their probity and good understanding; two to be chosen by the disputants each having the choice of one and the third by the two of those.
-Which three men thus chosen, shall, unfettered by Law, or legal constructions, declare their intent of the Testators intention; and such decision is to all intents and purposes to be as binding on the Parties as if it had been given in the Supreme Court of the United States.”
+Which three men thus chosen, shall, unfettered by Law, or legal constructions, declare their intent of the Testators intention; and such decision is to all intents and purposes to be as binding on the Parties as if it had been given in the Supreme Court of the United States”.
 So far as is known the provisions of this clause went unexercised.

 Business arbitration in this country and Europe certainly pre-dated Washington’s will.
 Americans used arbitration during the Stamp Act crisis of 1765-66 when their refusal to pay British taxes blocked their access to colonial courts.
-In May 1768, the New York Chamber of Commerce appointed an arbitration committee “for the settlement of commercial disputes outside of the courts.”
-Referred to as “the oldest American tribunal,” the New York Chamber of Commerce “has continuously, except for a short time at the beginning of [the twentieth] century, maintained some form of arbitration procedure.”
+In May 1768, the New York Chamber of Commerce appointed an arbitration committee “for the settlement of commercial disputes outside of the courts”.
+Referred to as “the oldest American tribunal”, the New York Chamber of Commerce “has continuously, except for a short time at the beginning of [the twentieth] century, maintained some form of arbitration procedure”.
 The New York Stock Exchange, founded in 1792, provided for arbitration in its Constitution of 1817.
 The oldest arbitral institution in the cotton trade is to be found in Liverpool, England, where the first rules of cotton trading, which included rules governing arbitration, were published in 1863 by the Liverpool Cotton Exchange.
 Likewise, the first rules of the New York Cotton Exchange, founded in 1870 provided for a court of arbitration.
 The Dried Fruit Association of New York (now the Association of Food Distributors, Inc.) still maintains an arbitration tribunal which has been in continuous existence since the time of the group’s founding in 1906.
 One of the Association’s officials, writing in 1958, pointed out that it was not unusual for a request for arbitration to be received in the morning, and the arbitral award be issued the same afternoon.
 This was most desirable where the commodity in question was perishable and where it needed to be moved before the free time on the dock expired.

-As William Wooldridge has pointed out in his chapter on “Voluntary Justice,” arbitration has always played an essential part in the workings of the Law Merchant.
-For several hundred years, arbitral tribunals composed of merchants and guildsmen settled “the most important trading disputes of England and of much of Europe.”
-The Law Merchant constituted “the body of customary rules and principles relating to merchants and mercantile transactions and adopted by traders themselves for the purpose of regulating their dealings.”
-These institutions were completely voluntary, “and if a man ignored their judgment, he [w]ould not be sent to jail.”
-Their decisions were well-respected, “otherwise people would have never used them in the first place.”
+As William Wooldridge has pointed out in his chapter on “Voluntary Justice”, arbitration has always played an essential part in the workings of the Law Merchant.
+For several hundred years, arbitral tribunals composed of merchants and guildsmen settled “the most important trading disputes of England and of much of Europe”.
+The Law Merchant constituted “the body of customary rules and principles relating to merchants and mercantile transactions and adopted by traders themselves for the purpose of regulating their dealings”.
+These institutions were completely voluntary, “and if a man ignored their judgment, he [w]ould not be sent to jail”.
+Their decisions were well-respected, “otherwise people would have never used them in the first place”.
 No one forced a merchant to abide by his agreements or coerced him into honouring an arbitral award.
-His failure to do so would not place him in jail, but “neither would he long continue to be a merchant.”
-As Wooldridge put it,
+His failure to do so would not place him in jail, but “neither would he long continue to be a merchant”.
+As Wooldridge put it:

 The complete circumvention of official courts, one of the oldest and best established of civilised institutions, and the voluntary forfeiture of what would seem to be the most fundamental and essential characteristic of any court-the ability to enforce its judgments with legal coercion-present interesting questions . . .
 [M]edieval merchants must have considered their interests better served by voluntary submission of disputes to one of their own than by formal common-law actions. [p.96].

 Clarence Birdseye, author of Arbitration and Business Ethics (1926), once guessed that as many business disputes went to arbitration as were settled by the statist courts.
-He also observed that these commercial arbitrations “had no direct sanction of law, and were dependent only upon the mutual good faith of the parties for their operation and success.” [p.91] The threat of business sanctions and the desire for reciprocity were the primary motivations businessmen had for voluntarily living up to their promises.
+He also observed that these commercial arbitrations “had no direct sanction of law, and were dependent only upon the mutual good faith of the parties for their operation and success” [p.91].
+The threat of business sanctions and the desire for reciprocity were the primary motivations businessmen had for voluntarily living up to their promises.

 Until the early 1920s, court decisions, some dating back to the seventeenth and eighteenth centuries, governed arbitration proceedings in the United States.
 Lord Coke’s opinion in Vynior’s Case (Trinity Term, 7 Jac.
-1), decided in 1609, formed the basis for the common law doctrine that “1) either party to an arbitration might withdraw at any time before an actual award; and 2) that an agreement to arbitrate a future dispute was against public policy and not enforceable.”
+1), decided in 1609, formed the basis for the common law doctrine that “1) either party to an arbitration might withdraw at any time before an actual award; and 2) that an agreement to arbitrate a future dispute was against public policy and not enforceable”.
 The precedent established in Vynior’s case (from which it was extrapolated that the parties to a dispute “may not oust the court of its jurisdiction”-meaning that courts may not be deprived of their jurisdiction even by private agreement) became “the controlling decision in American arbitration law” until the New York State legislature abrogated the common law doctrine in 1920, and until a federal arbitration statute was passed in 1925.
-Other states soon followed suit, and for the first time in America, agreements to arbitrate future disputes were “legally binding and judicially enforceable.”
+Other states soon followed suit, and for the first time in America, agreements to arbitrate future disputes were “legally binding and judicially enforceable”.

 These new laws actually undermined the credibility of commercial arbitration.
 Arbitration had flourished for hundreds of years in the absence of any State-guarantee that arbitration agreements would be enforced by the courts.
 History had already clearly demonstrated that mercantile conformity to arbitration agreements did not depend upon the existence of the State or its enforcement mechanisms.
 The Law Merchant had always prohibited appeals of arbitration awards.
 Arbitration tribunals were designed to avoid unnecessary litigation, as well as to render timely decisions which would not disrupt the pace of business transactions.
 The laws of the 1920s opened many a Pandora’s box by raising a host of questions about how the new statutes would be enforced, and by creating the opportunity to appeal arbitral awards to the courts.
 As Bruce Benson noted: